tiagomms/xr-portfolio/_posts/2023-10-02-xr-design-fellowship-module-03-post-assign.md

 I entered a bit in the realms of sci-fi to realize it can't be done yet, but I decided to at least have a prototype of the vision anyway. **All the work developed was for the TUMO Boxes/ remote locations in mind, and I tried to focus a little in all personas viewpoints (students, WL leaders and coaches).**

 **My aim in these 2 days was how could I make the workshop leader look like he was actually in that space able to help students one-by-one and talk to everyone.
 I thought how could I make it "real" (as similar as now in the TUMO centers with experts).
-But I didn't think what could be different - next time I hope :) .**
+But I didn't think what could be different - I hope next time I will! :)**

 The entire presentation is this webpage and the ShapesXR space, which you can see [here](https://shapes.app/space/view/72a6fb6b-f2e5-4aa3-ba9c-22aa843a2fb4/7da5ez55).